 Some general safety rules to keep in mind are:

-Lock your residence hall doors at all times and do not let persons other than registered guests inside.
+Lock your residence hall doors at all times (you should do this whether you live on or off campus!) and do not let persons other than registered guests inside.
 Make sure you take the time to familiarize yourself with all residence hall rules as they may change during the season.

-Attend parades in groups, walk on well-lit streets, have designated meeting spots, and limit what you carry on your person (e.g., a small amount of cash, some form of ID, health insurance cards and one credit card).
+Attend parades in groups establish a well-known meeting place ahead of time so if anyone gets lost you'll know where to look.
+Walk on well-lit streets and limit what you carry on your person (e.g., a small amount of cash, some form of ID, health insurance cards and one credit card).
 When off-campus at parades or other events report any emergencies directly to the NOPD by dialing 911.
 Heavy traffic and congestion could limit the capability of TUPD officers to respond rapidly to off-campus locations.
 Have a plan for your return and make sure everyone is accounted for.
+If you carry a purse try and carry it across your torso and place important items in the front pocket.

 Don't park in the French Quarter or along a parade routes.